pulsipher/FlexJuMP.jl/README.md

 There is not yet support for Julia `0.7` or `1.0`.

 ## Contributing
-FlexJuMP is being actively developed an suggestions or other forms of contribution are encouraged.
+FlexJuMP is being actively developed and suggestions or other forms of contribution are encouraged.
 There are many ways to contribute to this package:

 - Suggest new/improved functionality